junhp94/CMPT353_Project/README.md

 - If you want to stay in a hotel

-Once your have filled out your information, please wait for a file called `nearest_amenities_tour.html` to be added in your directory
+Once your have filled out your information, please wait for a file called
+- `nearest_amenities_tour.html` and
+- `tour_schedule.csv`
+to be added in your directory

 ### 📍 Opening the output file
-To open this file and view the map, press the `Run and Debug` button in VS Code to open it in Google Chrome
+To open this file and view the map, press the `Run and Debug` button in VS Code to open it in Google Chrome.
+Opening the CSV file will give you the order of the amenities for each day.